-The ARP is a safety next for firms unable to obtain cover in the market and provides cover at a lower level than that available in the market.
+- 4.6.
+The ARP is a safety net for firms unable to obtain cover in the market and provides cover at a lower level than that available in the market. - 4.7.
 The premium charged by the ARP is calculated in accordance with the ARP premium schedule and is likely to be significantly more that quoted in the market.
 It is important to appreciate that ARP premiums are high for good reason.
 The ARP was not designed as an optional insurance measure for firms.
 It was set up as the insurer of last resort and therefore designed to protect consumers and prevent a situation where insurers could control what firms are and are not permitted to practice in the market.
 The high premiums are there to act as a deterrent, not an invitation.
-The ARP premium schedule can be found on the Society's website at www.lawsociety.ie/PII/.
+The ARP premium schedule can be found on the Society's website at www.lawsociety.ie/PII/. - 4.8.
 Inevitably, firms do not chose to enter the ARP as it is not pleasant to find that you are regarded by the market as a 'distressed risk' firm.
-Entering the ARP is likely to result in a much higher premium and, if you are unable to pay the ARP premium, the firm's closure.

-The ARP cover for the 2013/2014 indemnity period will be subject to the following conditions and limitations:

-- 1. An aggregate limit on claims of €1.5 million. - 2.
-Exclusion of all claims by financial institutions. - 3.
-Defaulting status for firms for non-payment of ARP premium. - 4.
-Formal rating schedule for the pricing of firms in the ARP. - 5.
-New entrants to the ARP may only remain in the ARP for a maximum of 12 months. - 6.
-There is a prohibition on start-up firms entering the ARP. - 7.
-Firms with ARP cover must notify any claim or circumstance to the SPF Manager as soon as it is reasonably practicable after the firm becomes aware of such claims or circumstances. - 8.
-The coverage date in respect of ARP coverage will be amended to take account of variable renewal dates if necessary.
+Entering the ARP is likely to result in a much higher premium and, if you are unable to pay the ARP premium, the firm's closure. - 4.9.
+The ARP cover for the 2014/2015 indemnity period will be subject to the following conditions and limitations: - (a) An aggregate limit on claims of €1.5 million. - (b) Exclusion of all claims by financial institutions. - (c) Defaulting status for firms for non-payment of ARP premium. - (d) Formal rating schedule for the pricing of firms in the ARP. - (e) New entrants to the ARP may only remain in the ARP for a maximum of 12 months. - (f) There is a prohibition on start-up firms entering the ARP. - (g) Firms with ARP cover must notify any claim or circumstance to the SPF Manager as soon as it is reasonably practicable after the firm becomes aware of such claims or circumstances. - (h) The coverage date in respect of ARP coverage will be amended to take account of variable renewal dates if necessary.